redis-developer/redis-om-python-flask-skeleton-app/README.md

 # Redis OM Python Flask Starter Application

-A starter application for performing CRUD type operations with Redis OM Python ([GitHub](https://github.com/redis/redis-om-python), [Blog Post](https://redis.com/blog/introducing-redis-om-for-python/)) and the [Flask](https://flask.palletsprojects.com/) microframework.
+A starter application for performing CRUD type operations with Redis OM Python ([GitHub](https://github.com/redis/redis-om-python), [Blog Post](https://redis.com/blog/introducing-redis-om-for-python/)), Redis Stack and the [Flask](https://flask.palletsprojects.com/) microframework.

-We'd love to see what you build with Redis, RediSearch and Redis OM.
-[Join the Redis community on Discord](https://discord.gg/redis) to chat with us about all things Redis OM and Redis.
+We'd love to see what you build with Redis Stack and Redis OM.
+[Join the Redis community on Discord](https://discord.gg/redis) to chat with us about all things Redis OM and Redis Stack.

 ## Overview